allsopp/bpfstatsd/README.md

 ## Caveats

-This program depends on the `/dev/bpf` interface and is currently only supported on [OpenBSD](https://www.openbsd.org/), although it may be ported to other operating systems in the future.
+This software depends on the `/dev/bpf` interface and is currently only supported on [OpenBSD](https://www.openbsd.org/), although it may be ported to other operating systems in the future.
 See the `bpf(4)` manual page for more information.